JoshuaGrams/philtre2d/doc/objects/Camera.md

 Cancels all shakes and recoils on this camera.

 ### Camera.follow(self, obj, allowMultiFollow, weight, deadzone)
 Tells this camera to smoothly follow `obj`.
 This requires that `obj` has a property `pos` with `x` and `y` elements.

-Set the camera's `follow_lerp_speed` property to adjust the smoothing speed.
+Set the camera's `follow_lerp_speed` property (default: 3) to adjust the smoothing speed.
+Overwrite `followLerpFn` (see below) to do custom smoothing.

 If `allowMultiFollow` is true then `obj` will be added to a list of objects that the camera is following---the camera's lerp target will be the average position of all objects on the list.
 The optional `weight` parameter allows you to control how much each followed object influences the camera position.
 You might set it to, say, 1 for your character, and 0.5 for the mouse cursor for a top-down shooter.
 This only has an effect if the camera is following multiple objects.
 Call `cam:follow()` again with the same object to update the weight.

 To set a deadzone on the camera follow (the camera won't move unless the object moves out of the deadzone), supply a table with `x`, `y`, `w`, and `h` fields.
 These fields should contain 0-to-1 screen percentage values that describe the deadzone rectangle.
 If you are using a fixed aspect ratio camera, the deadzone will be based on the viewport area, not the full window.
 Deadzones work _per-object_.
 If your camera is following a single object and you want to change which object that is without changing the deadzone, you can just put `true` for the `deadzone`, and the deadzone settings for the previous object will be copied and used for the new object.
 For this to work, `allowMultiFollow` must be `false` and the camera can't be following multiple objects.